 Thoughtful design.
 Artistic subversion.
-What is there not to love.
-Selecting this as one of the best designs was an absolute no-brainer.
-Leveraging Greek mythology and using the Golden Apple of Discord meant for the “Fairest of Them All” being bitten into by someone who doesn’t fit the conventional definition of beauty encapsulates the women’s empowerment motif perfectly.
-We had the chance to sit down with Maddy Zoli the talented illustrated from Italy where we discussed her inspirations and design creation processes on our blog!
+What's not to love?
+Selecting this as one of the best graphic designs was an absolute no-brainer.
+The artist is leveraging Greek mythology.
+She uses the Golden Apple of Discord meant for the “Fairest of Them All” being eaten by someone who doesn’t fit Western society's conventional definition of beauty; encapsulating the womens’ empowerment motif perfectly.

 All of us at Linearity are very thankful to all of the creators who use Vectornator.
 We love our community and constantly listen to your feedback to give you the best possible design app.
-A huge shout-out to all the artists mentioned in our list!
+A huge shout-out to all the graphic design artists mentioned on our list!

-So, download Vectornator and start designing and sharing your work on social media so we can discover you!
-We look forward to featuring you and giving you an award!
-Vectornator users played a role in making major contributions to this transformative year for design.
-Users around the world rely on Vectornator as a vector graphics software tool to create all types of beautiful work.
-Needless to say, our team is delightfully surprised every day with these new creations.
+Users worldwide rely on Vectornator as a vector graphics software tool to create all types of beautiful work.
+Our team is delightfully surprised every day with these new creations.
 Keep them coming!

 If you consider using a free alternative to Adobe Illustrator and other Adobe design software apps integrated on Adobe Creative Suite, Vectornator is the way to go.
 You don’t need to be a professional art director or an experienced graphic designer to use Vectornator.
 This vector graphics software is easy to use and intuitive.
 You will not have a hard time figuring out how it works or how to use its design tools.